vmware-tanzu/velero/site/docs/main/restic.md

       -p '[{"op":"add","path":"/spec/template/spec/containers/0/securityContext","value": { "privileged": true}}]'
     ```

-3. For OpenShift version  < `4.1`, Modify the DaemonSet yaml to request a privileged mode and mount the correct hostpath to pods volumes.
+3. For OpenShift version  < `4.1`, modify the DaemonSet yaml to request a privileged mode and mount the correct hostpath to pods volumes.

     ```diff
     @@ -35,7 +35,7 @@ spec: